Distorted optimal transport: General results

 and thus $f\circ c$ is supermodular.
 Therefore, \eqref{eq:icx} holds.
 By Lemma \ref{lem:1p}, $\EE^h$ is increasing in increasing convex order.
 Hence, the comonotonic vector $(X,Y)$ maximizes $ \EE^h[ c(X,Y)] $.
 Using Lemma \ref{lem:2}, $(X,Y)$ minimizes $\EE^{\tilde h}[-c(X,Y)]$.
 Note that $\tilde h$ is an arbitrary convex distortion function and $-c$ is an arbitrary monotone submodular cost function.
 Therefore, we conclude that $C^+$ is universally optimal for any $(c,h)$ with $c$ monotone and submodular and $h$ convex.
-The other statement is symmetric by using the fact that $\E[g (X,Y)] \ge \E[g(X',Y')]$ for all submodular functions $g$, where $X,Y$ are counter-monotonic, $X'\laweq X$ and $Y'\laweq Y$. \end{proof}